MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

  x  2.1
 ```

+Tree evaluation, and many other operations, is performed via depth-first traversal: evaluate leaves first (starting from the left), then combine using operators.
+Here, we would evaluate `x` first, then `2.1`, and then combine them with the `*` operator.
+This process is repeated recursively up the tree, starting from the left.

 ### Expression Complexity

 By default, complexity is the number of nodes in the tree.
 A constant like `2.1` has complexity 1, while `sin(x * 2.1) + y` has complexity 6 (one node each for: `sin`, `*`, `x`, `2.1`, `+`, `y`).
 This default can be customized via `Options` using operator-specific weights, constant/variable weights, or a custom `complexity_mapping` function.

 ## The Pareto Frontier: Balancing Accuracy vs Simplicity

-The two objectives in symbolic regression conflict - more complexity can almost always achieve lower or equal loss (think of it like a Taylor polynomial expansion - higher complexity is like higher order).
+The two objectives in symbolic regression conflict - more complexity can always achieve at least the same loss (you can always add a `0.0` term, for example).
+Usually a more complex expression can achieve a lower loss: think of it like a Taylor polynomial expansion - higher complexity is like higher order.

 ### What is a Pareto Frontier?

-The Pareto frontier (or Pareto front) is the set of expressions we found where you cannot improve loss without increasing complexity, or reduce complexity without increasing loss.
-These are the "non-dominated" solutions among those discovered by the search.

-For example, if you have:
+An expression is on the _Pareto frontier_ if all _other_ expressions are either a worse fit to the data, OR are greater complexity.
+For example, if you have three expressions:

 - Expression A: complexity 3, loss 0.1
 - Expression B: complexity 4, loss 0.05
 - Expression C: complexity 6, loss 0.08

-Then A and B are on the Pareto frontier (A is simpler, B has lower loss), but C is _dominated_ by B (B has both lower loss and lower complexity than C), and so is not included.
+Then only A and B are on the Pareto frontier (A is simpler, B has lower loss), but C is _dominated_ by B (B has both lower loss and lower complexity than C), and so is not included.

 ### Hall of Fame

-The **Hall of Fame** tracks the best expression found at each complexity level throughout the entire search.
-The Hall of Fame preserves discoveries - even if a good expression is later replaced in the population, it remains in the Hall of Fame.
+The **Hall of Fame** tracks the best expression found at each complexity level.
+The Hall of Fame preserves discoveries - even if a good expression has been replaced in the population, it remains in the Hall of Fame.

-The Pareto frontier is computed from the Hall of Fame by selecting expressions that are non-dominated.
+The final Pareto frontier is computed from the Hall of Fame by selecting expressions that are non-dominated.
+This represents the Pareto frontier of every expression ever evolved during the search.

 The Pareto frontier gives you choices rather than a single answer.
 You might prefer a simple expression with acceptable loss over a complex one with slightly lower loss, or vice versa.
+For some applications, it can even help to use a few of them!

 By default, SymbolicRegression.jl uses a heuristic to pick one expression from this Pareto frontier, but this is purely for convenience and compatibility with tools that expect a single prediction.
 In practice, you should think deeply about this and select an expression based on personal preference or some heuristic of your choosing.